 I'll begin my review with Level I, the original large volume.

 All students from about second grade through high school can begin with Level I which consists of a 374-page spiral-bound book and two enhanced CDs that run on either your computer or a CD player.
 The CDs have professionally recorded conversations and vocabulary pronunciation for each lesson.
-In addition, they have PDF files for about 200 worksheets and planning/record keeping pages that you can print as needed.
+In addition, they have PDF files for about 200 worksheets and planning/record-keeping pages that you can print as needed.

 At the beginning of the book, Marie shares some background on the program and how it is put together.
 She says that a younger child (elementary grades) should take about three years to complete the first level, then spend two years each on the next two levels for a total of seven years of study.
 An older, independent learner might complete each level in one year.
-Marie claims that the three levels will provide all high school student needs for his foreign language requirement.
+Marie claims that the three levels will provide all a high school student needs for his foreign language requirement.

 The CDs feature a variety of speakers, and the recording is crisp and clear.
 The conversations and vocabulary are printed out in the text so students can follow along reading the words if they wish.
 They should listen to the conversations and vocabulary frequently whether or not they do this with the book.
 Instruction is written in English.